antoniojbt/project_quickstart/README.rst

 	# Push the tag
 	# By default, the git push command does not transfer tags to remote servers, so run:
 	git push origin v0.1

+    # You'll then need to click around in the GitHub repository to formally
+    publish the release.

 -----